Lepidoptera: Eggs

-Lepidoptera usually reproduce sexually and are oviparous (egg-laying), though some species exhibit live birth in a process called ovoviviparity.
-A variety of differences in egg-laying and the number of eggs laid occur.
-Some species simply drop their eggs in flight (these species normally have polyphagous larvae, meaning they eat a variety of plants e. g., hepialids and some nymphalids) while most lay their eggs near or on the host plant on which the larvae feed.
-The number of eggs laid may vary from only a few to several thousand.
-The females of both butterflies and moths select the host plant instinctively, and primarily, by chemical cues.
+Lepidoptera usually reproduce sexually and are oviparous (egg-laying), though some give birth to live young (ovoviviparity).
+Some species with larvae that can eat a variety of plants simply drop their eggs in flight, as in hepialids.
+Most lay their eggs near or on the host, the plant on which the larvae feed.
+The number of eggs laid varies from a few to several thousand.
+The females select the host plant instinctively, primarily by chemical cues.

 The eggs are derived from materials ingested as a larva and in some species, from the spermatophores received from males during mating.
 An egg can only be 1/1000 the mass of the female, yet she may lay up to her own mass in eggs.
 Females lay smaller eggs as they age.
 Larger females lay larger eggs.
 The egg is covered by a hard-ridged protective outer layer of shell, called the chorion.
 It is lined with a thin coating of wax, which prevents the egg from drying out.
-Each egg contains a number of micropyles, or tiny funnel-shaped openings at one end, the purpose of which is to allow sperm to enter and fertilize the egg.
+Each egg has micropyles, tiny funnel-shaped openings at one end, to allow sperm to enter and fertilize the egg.
 Butterfly and moth eggs vary greatly in size between species, but they are all either spherical or ovate.

-The egg stage lasts a few weeks in most butterflies, but eggs laid prior to winter, especially in temperate regions, go through diapause and hatching may be delayed until spring.
-Other butterflies may lay their eggs in the spring and have them hatch in the summer.
-These butterflies are usually temperate species (e. g.
+The egg stage lasts a few weeks in most butterflies, but eggs laid prior to winter, especially in temperate regions, go through diapause and hatching is delayed until spring.
+Other temperate region butterflies lay their eggs in the spring and have them hatch in the summer (e. g.
 Nymphalis antiopa).